You don’t have to mask in here.

 My Approach

-What I pay close attention to is how you experience yourself in relationships — where self-doubt creeps in, where you take on too much responsibility for others, and where old patterns show up in ways that still feel confusing.
-That attention, over time, is what helps things start to shift.
+What I pay close attention to: where self-doubt creeps in.
+Where you take on too much responsibility for others, where old patterns show up in ways that still feel confusing, and where your body is trying to tell you something your mind hasn't caught up to yet.

 My Training & Education